chenwangnida/MENHBSA4SWSC/README.md

 3. To run the jar file by execute a command line with five pramarters.
 An example of command line to run a jar is `java -jar MENHBSA4SWSC.jar out.stat problem.xml service-out.XML taxonomy.owl 0 0`, where
    - the first paramter: out.state is an output file.
    - the second parameter: problem.xml is a service composition task file from WSC dataset.
-   - the third parameter: service-out.XML is a set of services file from WSC dataset.
+   - the third parameter: service-output.XML is a set of services file from WSC dataset.
    - the fourth parameter: taxonomy.owl is an ontology from WSC dataset.
    - the fifth parameter: 0 is the seed number.
 We use 30 seeds from 0 to 29 in our experiment.
    - the sixth paramters: